Jermaine Jones (gridiron football)

-Jermaine Jones (born July 25, 1976) is a former American football Defensive Specialist in the Arena Football League for the Dallas Desperados.
-He also was a member of the New York Jets, Chicago Bears, New York Giants and Dallas Cowboys in the National Football League; and the Edmonton Eskimos in the Canadian Football League.
+Jermaine Jones (born July 25, 1976) is an American former professional football defensive specialist in the Arena Football League (AFL) for the Dallas Desperados.
+He also was a member of the New York Jets, Chicago Bears, New York Giants, and Dallas Cowboys in the National Football League (NFL); and the Edmonton Eskimos in the Canadian Football League (CFL).
 He played college football at Northwestern State University.

-Early years
+Early life

 Jones attended at Central Catholic High School.
 As a senior, he received All-State and district offensive MVP honors.
 He was also a two-time All-District selection during his four-year basketball career.

 College career

 Jones accepted a football scholarship from Northwestern State University, but was a walk-on with the basketball team.

 As a redshirt freshman, he appeared in every game as a reserve wide receiver, catching 5 passes for 114 yards.
 As a sophomore, he was switched to cornerback and earned the starter job, making 40 tackles, 8 passes defensed and 2 interceptions, while receiving second-team All-Southland Conference honors.

 As a junior, he collected 37 tackles, 5 interceptions, 2 sacks, 16 passes defensed and one fumble recovery, receiving All-Southland Conference honors.

 As a senior, he recorded 52 tackles, 21 passes defensed (school record) and set a school record 6 interceptions for 232 return yards and 2 touchdowns.
 He also contributed 18 kickoff returns for 406 yards (22.6-yard average).
 Jones earned All-Southland Conference honors, was the league's defensive player of the year and was a finalist for the Buck Buchanan Award, given to the top defensive player in the NCAA Division I-AA.
 His 44 career passes defensed set a school and conference record.

 In 2013, he was selected to the Southland Conference's All-Time Football Team.